 - Rent amount.
 A landlord cannot raise their rent with the sole purpose to retaliate against a renter for any reason, such as complaining about housing code violations or complaining about the rental properties.

 - Refunding security deposits.
 Upon moving out, a landlord must refund all or part of the renter’s security deposit within 14 days.
 If the landlord takes deductions for any reason, those reasons must be provided in an itemized list to the renter.
 If the landlord does not provide such a list, the renter can receive damages up to twice the amount of that which was wrongfully withheld.

 - Inspections.
 If a landlord will be present during a move out for an inspection, they must give the renter written notice.
 However, if the renter is being evicted due to an agreement breach, the landlord has reasonable cause to do an inspection without prior notification, they have the right to call in the ABEL Building Inspections Perth as soon as they want to.

 - Unit maintenance.
 The landlord must provide a clean and habitable environment for the renters.
-The unit and premises must comply with building codes and should have running water, hot water, heating and air conditioning as required by the weather.
+The unit and premises must comply with building codes and should have running water, hot water, heating and air conditioning with air filters as required by the weather.
 Humid control through appliances from Unclutterer is an added advantage.
 Personally I prefer using blaux air conditioner.